NicWickman/Sozu/index.md

 ActuallyOpenAI is dedicated to creating AI for the benefit of all humanity.
 They've decided that openness and transparency about their work is important.
 They are building a new computer vision network and it requires an extraordinary amount of data.
 To be transparent about their work and subsequent results, ActuallyOpenAI pins all of their new image data to IPFS for the public to access, totalling 100M images.

 To label this data, they create a Sozu Job.
 People around the world label images for $0.01 USD each at an average rate of 1000/hr for a wage of $10/hr.
-12,500 workers earn $100 and ActuallyOpenAI has created the world's largest public, labelled image dataset in a single day for $1.1M, with $100k going to Sozu.
+12,500 workers earn $100 and ActuallyOpenAI has created the world's largest public, labelled image dataset in a single day for $1M.

 <br />